mikefeneley/chaos-monitor/README.md

 We don't just need people who are interested in technology, we are also looking for people who are talented writers and artists.

-**Key Rules**

-We try to follow PEP8 style convention.
-We have relaxed the rules on 80 character limit because line wraps always look ugly and most people have large monitors.

-Test functions should be as descriptive as possible.
-Functions with 10+ words are totally fine as long as they describe the specific functionality they are testing.

-Use 4 spaces, not tabs for indents.
-This is important.

-Tests should leave the system in the same state they found it.

 **Design Notes**